 It is great where the look of burnished concrete is required however the weight and/or thickness of real concrete is prohibitive or unnecessary.

 It can be applied in multiple ways to many different substrates to create almost limitless visual possibilities.
 We have used it for POS and shop interior panels and furniture, traffic flooring (over a suitable subsurface), tables, cash desks, reception desks to name a few possible applications.

-Although we cannot guarantee the sealed surface to be 100% stain proof, we have undertaken rigorous tests (with the assistance of my 2 boys and the last 6 years of craft and food spilling!) and our Micro Concrete dining table surface is holding up very well.
+Although we cannot guarantee the sealed surface to be 100% stain proof, we have undertaken rigorous tests (with the assistance of my 2 young boys and the last 6 years of craft and food spilling!) and our Micro Concrete dining table surface is holding up very well.